bvds/andes/docs/guides/quick_start/README.md

 Sencha Space helps to deliver applications to the user groups that need them, based on business policy.</p></li>
 </ol>

+<b>Note:</b> To give new users access to specific apps, first add the users
+to a group, and give the group access to the apps.
+For more information, see <a href="#url"></a>

 ## Getting Users Started